-R&D
+R&D Priority Areas in DI Business

 Toray's corporate slogan, "Innovation by Chemistry," represents our pursuit of technological innovation in the core area of chemistry and our aim of being a global leading corporation in advanced materials.
 Going forward, we will bolster further the Group's combined strengths and creating innovative advanced materials.